takagi/common-lisp-script/README.md

   - Emscripten compiles C/C++ (or LLVM bitcode) to Javascript.
   - Using both compiles CL to javascript.

+d.
+Pre-compiling with jscl
+  - Pre-compiling codes in the server with jscl.

 ## Milestones (not fixed)

 1. Compiling a file